pattern

 a hand tool specifically designed for cutting wires and cables

-Ex: The maintenance technician carried a set wire cutters in his toolkit for repairing electrical equipment .
+Ex: The maintenance technician carried a set of wire cutters in his toolkit for repairing electrical equipment .

 Close